Submit

 ABOUT THE CONTEST

-Every spring, Grist welcomes submissions of unpublished creative work for our ProForma contest in fiction, creative nonfiction, poetry, and/or hybrids that explore the relationship between content and form.
+Every summer, Grist welcomes submissions of unpublished creative work for our ProForma contest in fiction, creative nonfiction, poetry, and/or hybrids that explore the relationship between content and form.
 Our contest is open to all forms of literary expression.

 “Pro forma” often means an established way of doing things.
 For the contest, we look for work that makes the most of its form, whether that’s an essay that breaks from traditional expectations, a set of poems from a sonnet sequence, a short story that blends or bends its genre, a hybrid text or a genre-less piece.
 However you define the relationship with form in your writing, we want to see your best work.